CZ-NIC/yangson/docs/datamodel.rst

    .. method:: schema_digest() -> str

-      Generate digest of the data model schema.
-This information is primarily intended to aid client applications.
+      Generate a digest of the data model schema.
+The digest is a streamlined and compressed JSON representation of the data model schema intended for use in restricted environments without a full YANG processing stack such as client-side applications running in a web browser.

       The returned string contains a structure of JSON objects that follows the data model hierarchy.
 Every JSON object also